If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 Regardless of your flu test outcome:

-• Cough etiquette: Cover your mouth when coughing or sneezing to limit droplet spread.
+• Cough etiquette: Cover your mouth and nose when coughing or sneezing to limit droplet spread.

-• Hand hygiene: Wash hands frequently with soap or use alcohol-based sanitizers after contact with respiratory secretions or contaminated surfaces.
+• Hand hygiene: Wash hands frequently with soap and water or use alcohol-based sanitizer after contact with respiratory secretions or commonly touched surfaces.

-• Avoid close contact: Stay away from vulnerable individuals like infants, elderly people, or those with weakened immune systems until fully recovered.
+• Avoid close contact: Stay away from vulnerable individuals like infants, older adults, or those with weakened immune systems until you are feeling better.

 These simple steps remain frontline defenses against spreading influenza regardless of what your latest test says.